-The EPS Mac team has created a set of packages based on this Apple-supported functionality, which provide a Munki-based method for erasing a hard drive, reinstalling macOS 10.13.6 or higher, and re-onboarding the device into Multi-Tenant Munki.
+The EPS Mac team provides a set of packages based on Apple-supported functionality to provide a Munki-based method for erasing a hard drive, installing (or reinstalling) macOS 10.15 or higher, and re-onboarding the device into Multi-Tenant Munki.
 This workflow is supported on Intel-based hardware only, and not on Apple Silicon devices.

 Limitations: because this workflow relies on functionality built into Apple's macOS installers, it is only supported on Macs already running 10.13.4 or higher with an APFS-formatted hard drive, or on Macs running 10.14.0 or higher with either an APFS or an HFS-formatted drive.
 Additionally, it will only work on Intel hardware, not Apple Silicon.
 And because Apple's installers can't be used to "roll back" macOS, this workflow is also subject to the same restriction.
 In other words, if you try running the macOS 11 erase-and-install workflow on a device already running macOS 12, it will fail.

 The erase-and-install workflow includes the following packages: